raimonvibe/Meadowbrook/README.md

 # Meadowbrook Children's Farm Website

-Welcome to the Meadowbrook Children's Farm website project.
-This website serves as a portal to explore the farm, learn about the animals, activities, and more.
+Welcome to my rendition of the Meadowbrook Children's Farm website.
+I, [Raimoncoding](http://raimoncoding.com), have remade this website to showcase my skills in web development.

 ## Overview